ApolloTang/mynote--bash-scripting/contents/parameters/README.md

 ## Positional parameter

+### The naming of positional parameter
 The positional parameter uses positive integers as its name.
-These parameters receive their value from the shell’s arguments when the shell is invoked.
-You cannot assign this parameter using the assignment statements (`name=[value]`) similar to that in the shell variables.

-Although you cannot assign positional parameters with assignment statements, you can reassign them using the [set](https://www.gnu.org/software/bash/manual/bash.html#index-set) and [shift](https://www.gnu.org/software/bash/manual/bash.html#index-shift) built-in commands.
-See [How to set positional parameter](./positional-parameter/ipynb--how-to-set-positional-parameter/index.ipynb)

 Note that `0` is not a positional parameter (Ref: [bash - Why $0 is not a positional parameter? - Unix & Linux Stack Exchange](https://unix.stackexchange.com/questions/412707/why-0-is-not-a-positional-parameter) ).